macskay/hetzner-letsencrypt-wildcard-auto-renew/README.md

 The provided scripts will auto-renew your Let's Encrypt Wildcard Certificates.
 For the renewal a DNS Challenge is needed and the certbot-auto asks for a TXT Record named *_acme-challenge* to be set to a random generated string.

-The scripts will update the Zone File within the Hetzner Robot Web-GUI to that new string and await the DNS change to take effect before proceeding with the re-issuing of the certificates.
+The scripts will update the Zone File within the Hetzner DNS to that new string and await the DNS change to take effect before proceeding with the re-issuing of the certificates.

 ## Prerequisites

 - Python 3.7+
-- certbot-auto
+- certbot-auto / certbot

 ## Installation